 We've been at this a long time.
 We take pride in our unrivaled experience and long history of helping people from across the globe achieve their polar adventure dreams.
 It was way back in 1992 that we conceived of and started planning the first-ever dogsled and ski expedition to the North Pole for amateur adventurers.
 That was before satellite phones and GPS units were just emerging (they were the size of books!)
 Since then we've guided over 500 people on polar expeditions and trainings and we've continued to develop our passion for sharing the polar regions with individuals and groups from around the world.
 Below is a brief outline of our history.
 If you'd like to know more about us feel free to give us a call or send us a message.

 2015 – We kick off the year with our Full South Pole team (who departed in November 2014) arriving at the South Pole, followed by our South Pole Last Degree Ski team.
-After two Polar Shakedown Trainings we head up to the North Pole where we have five various expeditions (tow dogsled expeditions, two ski expeditions and a North Pole Flight).
+After two Polar Shakedown Trainings we head up to the North Pole where we have five various expeditions (two dogsled expeditions, two ski expeditions and a North Pole Flight).
 The year continues with a Shackleton Crossing of South Georgia Island in November.
-Stay tuned!

 2014 –A fabulous year of adventure including two North Pole dogsled expeditions, two North Pole ski expeditions, a North Pole Fight, our first crossing of the Vatnajokull Glacier (Europe's largest glacier) in Iceland, our first Polar Shakedown Training in Iceland, and a Full South Pole Ski Expedition using the Messner Route.
 Fabulous team members and a lot of good times help to make this a wonderful year adventure.